Logo

 Oliver Stone was interviewed in Boris Malagurski's documentary film The Weight of Chains 2, which deals with neoliberal reforms in the Balkans.

-Two years later in 2016, Oliver Stone was executive producer for Ukrainian-born director Igor Lopatonok's film Ukraine on Fire, a documentary written by Vanessa Dean.
+In 2016, Oliver Stone was executive producer and interviewer for Ukrainian-born director Igor Lopatonok's film Ukraine on Fire.

 In 2019, he released Revealing Ukraine, another film produced by Oliver Stone, directed by Lopatonok and featuring Oliver Stone interviewing Putin.